Fees and Fiscal Information

 Repeat Course Fee

 Beginning Fall 1997, any undergraduate course numbered 1000-4999 at the university for which a student registers three or more times will be subject to a repeat course fee at 100 percent of the full cost of instruction, calculated annually.
-Courses taken before Fall 1997 are excluded (Section 1009.285, Florida Statutes).
+(Section 1009.285, Florida Statutes)

-All students, regardless of classification or residency status, will be assessed the fee per (UF-3.0375(4x) Regulations of the University of Florida.
+All students, regardless of classification or residency status, will be assessed the fee in addition to the tuition costs per UF-3.0375 Regulations of the University of Florida.

 Excess Hours Fee

-Pursuant to 1009.286, Florida Statutes, an additional student payment for hours exceeding baccalaureate degree program completion requirements at state universities.
+Pursuant to Section 1009.286, Florida Statutes, an additional student payment for credit hours exceeding baccalaureate degree program completion requirements at state universities.

-- For the 2012-13 academic year and thereafter, an excess hour surcharge equal to 100 percent of the tuition rate for each credit hour in excess of 110 percent.
+- For Fall 2012 and thereafter, an excess hour surcharge equal to 100 percent of the tuition rate for each credit hour in excess of 110 percent.

 - For the 2011-12 academic year, an excess hour surcharge equal to 100 percent of the tuition rate for each credit hour in excess of 115 percent.